-Fiduciary funds are never considered to be major funds.
+Fiduciary funds consist of the following sub-categories and are never considered to be major funds.

 Private-Purpose Trust Fund Types - Private-purpose trust funds are used to account for all other trust arrangements under which principal and income benefit individuals, private organizations, or other governments.
 The District maintains the Cheerleader Memorial Scholarship Fund, the Surbeck Scholarship Fund, and the Vocational Scholarship Fund.
 The purpose of these funds is to provide scholarships to qualifying students.